-As a FoodCorps service member, you will be eligible to receive the following:
+As an AmeriCorps service member with FoodCorps, you will be eligible to receive the following:

 - A $17,500 living allowance: This taxable stipend is paid on a bi-weekly basis.

 - A $5,730 AmeriCorps Segal Education Award: Upon successful completion of your 1,700 hour term of service, you will receive this monetary award which can be used to pay for education at qualified institutions of higher education, educational training, and to re-pay qualified student loans.
 To learn more, visit AmeriCorps’ Segal Education Award website.

 - Student loan forbearance: While FoodCorps can verify your status as an AmeriCorps service member, student loan forbearance approval is dependent on your loan holder.
 To learn more,

 - Partial childcare reimbursements: You can receive child care subsidy benefits, which may provide partial or full child care cost reimbursements, if you meet eligibility requirements.
 For more information visit AmeriCorps’ State & National Child Care Benefits Program website.

 You may also be eligible for the Supplemental Nutrition Assistance Program, also known as SNAP or Food Stamps, in your state of service based on your total income.

 What I’ve realized is that 'FoodCorps service member' is just an abbreviation for project manager, volunteer coordinator, director of outreach and communications, graphic arts guru, special events planner and more.
 My service experience has paved the way for a path into the nonprofit sector, classroom or outdoor education, nutrition and public health, food service, and, of course, agriculture."